 The answer is – yes, you can.
 You can use push ups to build bigger arms at home.
 However, you need to do push-ups multiple times a week, use the right variations of the exercise, and work to failure at least once week.

-Regular pushups do work your arms to a lesser degree, but push up variants such as the biceps push up or the diamond pushup target your triceps and biceps more.
+Regular pushups do work your arms to a lesser degree, but push up variants such as the biceps push up or the diamond pushup work your biceps and triceps more than the regular variation.